Published on January 26, 2019

 Water has major functions in the body, which is why we’re built with so much of it!

-Take a look at this, for example (click on the graphic to enlarge):
+Take a look at this, for example:

 So, aside from what your body needs to operate efficiently, there’s also the water you lose all day long just by regular activity (and not including exercise or working out).
 All that water has to be replaced, and regularly!

-If you don’t drink enough to provide for proper body functions, your body takes water from your brain, blood, muscles and bones to store it.
+If you don’t drink enough to provide for proper body functions, your body takes water from your brain, blood, muscles, and bones to store it.

 What does this have to do with weight loss?